C++ Math acosh

 Parameter

-x : The value whose arc hyperbolic cosine is to be computed.
+x : The value for which the inverse hyperbolic cosine needs to be calculated.

 Return value